campbel/cv/README.md

 - Drove development of a container-based cloud platform that sped up innovation, time to market, and mean time to recovery.
 Platform scope included CI/CD, Kubernetes runtime environment, SaaS integrations with AWS, MongoDB, and other providers, security, monitoring, and alerting, resulting in improved development and delivery capabilities for the organization.

-- Reduced operational costs for projects by 30% by utilizing shared runtime infrastructure and reducing DevOps efforts, resulting in significant cost savings for the organization.
+- Reduced operational costs for projects by 30% by utilizing shared runtime infrastructure and reducing DevOps efforts.

 - Maintained developer autonomy by supporting integrations with their current tools and processes, resulting in increased developer satisfaction and productivity.